-You could say a visit to Newcastle the ideal football trip, because the quirky city in the north of England has it all: Newcastle United is a big club, St James' Park is a beautiful stadium and the city has great nightlife.
+A visit to Newcastle is the ideal football trip.
+The quirky city in the north of England has it all: a big football club in Newcastle United, a beautiful stadium in St. James' Park and great nightlife.

 Newcastle United

-Why does it never work at Newcastle United?
-The club from Newcastle upon Tyne – or simply Newcastle– seems to have it all: a gigantic name, a loyal following and one of the largest stadiums in England.
-Still, mismanagement has suited the club just as much in as the infamous black and white striped shirts.
+The club from Newcastle Upon Tyne - or simply Newcastle - seems to have it all: a gigantic name, a loyal fanbase and one of England's largest stadiums.
+However, mismanagement has been a problem for a long time for the club with the infamous black and white striped shirts.
 It's a real tragedy for the Magpies, but with the new Saudi owners, things may be very different.

 St. James' Park

-Check out the lights on the far right in the photo above.
-Wherever you are in Newcastle, chances are you can spot St. James' Park.
-The stadium sits against a hill, and is overwhelming for anyone who comes for the first time.
+Look out for the lights on the far right in the photo pictured above.
+No matter where in Newcastle you may be, the chances are that you can spot St. James' Park.
+The stadium sits against a hill and is overwhelming for anyone who sees it for the first time.

-St. James' Park is a lovely stadium where it can deafen your ears when the Toon Army gets behind their team.
+St. James' Park is a lovely stadium which can deafen your ears when the Toon Army gets behind their team.

 The Tyne and Wear Derby

 We have all been able to enjoy it via Netflix and there was certainly a lot of laughter in Newcastle.
-The downfall of arch-rival Sunderland from Premier League through to League One in one go.
-All fun and games, but we lost one of the most beautiful derbies in England because of it.
+The downfall of arch-rival Sunderland from Premier League to League One.
+All fun and games, but unfortunately, we have lost one of the most beautiful derbies in England.

 The Tyne-Wear derby (referring to the rivers that the cities sit on) is a life-and-death struggle between two rival cities that are almost completely adjacent to each other.
 You can even take the metro from Newcastle to Sunderland's Stadium of Light, which is less than half an hour away.